Ramen - Varieties and Ways to Enjoy this Japanese Soul Food

 There are two ways: at some restaurants, you place an order directly, and at the others, you buy a food ticket from a vending machine to place your order.
 For the latter option, this replaces the menu in the restaurant.
 Buy the ticket after confirming your order.

 When ordering something else, some restaurants will accept cash at the table, while others require that you go buy another ticket, so look carefully before you decide what you want to order.
-Tonkotsu ramen places feature a “kaedama” service, where you can order noodle refills.
+Tonkotsu ramen places have a “kaedama” service, where you can order noodle refills.
 Some places will include a kaedama set in the initial order, so be careful with your selection.

 How To Eat Ramen

+Ramen is enjoyed with chopsticks and a soup spoon.
 There is no particularly strict etiquette for eating ramen, but you should pay attention to these few points.

-Eat The Noodles Before They Get Stale
+Eat The Noodles Before They Get Soft

 If you wait too long to finish the bowl, the ramen noodles will soak up the soup and get mushy, so make sure that doesn’t happen.